SeiyaMori/auto-python-docs-example/README.md

 ```

 5. Commit and push changes to the remote repo.

+In Github:

+6. Make sure your permission settings allow the Github Actions to read and write.
+Go to Settings > Actions > General > Workflow permissions and enable **Read and write permissions**.
+Save these settings.

-6. Merge the development branch into the `main` branch (only then will you see the new Workflow in the Actions tab in Github).
+7. Merge the development branch into the `main` branch (only then will you see the new Workflow in the Actions tab in Github).

+> **Note:** When you check the Actions tab, you may see that the `build-sphinx-docs` workflow may have failed.
+This may occur if you pulled the main branch into your development branch before you created your pull request (as per common practice).
+By pulling the main branch, you will have automatically triggered the workflow.
+You can ignore this.